kurular4/DNA-RNA-RepresentationByLinkedList/README.md

 # Project-1
-Here is several projects and each one is encoded to emphasize the use of data structures.
+Here is several projects and each one is written to emphasize the use of data structures.